gavinengel/rehash/README.md

 1. `<html hash="">`
 2. `<html hash="active">`
 3. `<html hash="completed">`
-4. `<html hash="ignorenonalphanumeric">`
+4. `<html hash="ignore/nonalphanumeric">`
 5. `<html hash="serious">`

 This can be useful for (one example) showing/hiding elements.
+Note that a "/" symbol appears in the final hash.
+All leading, following, and duplicate "/" sumbols are removed.

 Here is a snippet of CSS that I have used with the above code:

 ```
 html[hash="active"] .todoapp .todo-list li.completed {